kaolincash/khaos/phoebe/leto/apollo/aesklepios/epione/iaso/readme.md

 > **Wait, I have to run these manually, every time?**

 Not necessarily!
-In my case, I'm using Corsair iCUE to map F5 and F6 to backup and restore within the eldenring.exe program when it runs.
+In my case, I'm using a tool to map F5 and F6 to backup and restore within the eldenring.exe program when it runs.

 > **So I can just map the .bat files to F5 and F6 and save/restore my state every time I lose my runes?**